 Nutritional Testing at the Dynamic Life Health Center

 At the Dynamic Life Health Center, we offer nutritional testing and provide you access to a registered dietitian to help you restore your gut health.
-The testing that we provide includes: Genova Food Allergy Test – this is a blood test which will determine if you have allergies or sensitivities to hundreds of common foods which may be linked to the activation of your immune system.
+The testing that we provide includes Genova Food Allergy Test – this is a blood test that will determine if you have allergies or sensitivities to hundreds of common foods which may be linked to the activation of your immune system.
 Some symptoms that you may experience if you have food allergies are digestive disorders, migraines, chronic fatigue, joint and muscle aches, obesity, and skin issues such as rashes.
-Genova Small Intestine Bacteria Overgrowth Test (SIBO) – this is a simple breath test which measures exhaled hydrogen and methane gasses after ingestion of a lactose solution.
+Genova Small Intestine Bacteria Overgrowth Test (SIBO) – this is a simple breath test that measures exhaled hydrogen and methane gasses after ingestion of a lactose solution.
 Patients who have SIBO often experience abdominal pain, diarrhea, constipation, and gas.
 SIBO is associated with IBS, IBD, Celiac Disease, Type 2 Diabetes, Fibromyalgia, Parkinson’s Disease, and Obesity.
 Genova GI Effects Test– this is a stool test that looks at overall gut health, the function of your digestive system, inflammation, and imbalances within the microbiome, including an analysis of bacteria, yeast and parasites.
 Spectracell ™Micronutrient Test – this test evaluates 35 different nutrients to include vitamins, minerals, amino acids, and antioxidants to determine deficiencies.

 How to Restore Gut Health

 If you are afflicted with digestive issues, autoimmune problems, hormonal imbalances, or chronic disease, the good news is that you (yes, you!) can have a direct influence on your overall health going forward.
 By getting the digestive tract in balance, it’s possible to drastically improve your health, and in many cases, even reverse some of the types of problems you may be having.
-Dr. Berutti is an expert on gut health, hormone balancing, thyroid balancing and anti-aging.
+Dr. Berutti is an expert on gut health, hormone balancing, thyroid balancing, and anti-aging.
 She can provide you with the professional expertise needed in order to feel better and lead a longer and healthier life.
 Here are some of the things that you can do to improve your health:

 - Change your diet.
 One study shows that improving the type of food that you eat can make a difference in as soon as 24 hours.
 Food is a major factor in promoting the growth of good or harmful bacteria in the gut.
-Bad bacteria feed off of processed foods which contain high amounts of sugar and bad fats.
+Bad bacteria feed off of processed foods that contain high amounts of sugar and bad fats.
 Conversely, whole, unprocessed foods (especially ones containing fiber) have been shown to improve the balance of good bacteria.

 - Make sure that you are taking a good probiotic supplement.
 This adds beneficial bacteria to the gut microbiome.